Water Rates / User Fee Information

 Water service to properties within the City of Dixon (City) is provided by two entities.
 California Water Service Company owns and operates the older, downtown core area water system, you can contact them at (707)678-5928.
 As of August 11, 2014, the City of Dixon owns and operates the balance of the City limits.
 Click here for a map showing the boundaries of the two entities (PDF).

 The water service from the meter/box to the main is the City's maintenance responsibility.
-Contact at (707) 678-7030 for assistance with water related issues or emergencies during normal business hours or (707)366-5294 for after hours.
+Contact (707) 678-7030 for assistance with water related issues or emergencies during normal business hours.

 Water System Master Plan